-Hiring a new employee is one of the biggest challenges organizations face on a regular basis.
-According to research by the Society for Human Resource Management (SHRM), it takes an average of 42 days to fill an open position, at the sizable cost of $4,129 per hire.
-With the average turnover rate around 19 percent, developing strategies that streamline and improve the hiring process while also reducing the rate of turnover could translate into a sizeable competitive advantage.
+Hiring a new employee is one of the biggest challenges organizations face regularly.
+According to research by the Society for Human Resource Management (SHRM), it takes an average of 42 days to fill an open position at the sizable cost of $4,129 per hire.
+With the average turnover rate around 19 percent, developing strategies that streamline and improve the hiring process and reduce the turnover rate could translate into a sizeable competitive advantage.

 A pre-employment test or pre-employment assessment can refer to any evaluation administered to a job candidate during the hiring process.
-The purpose of these tests is to gain additional information that may not be apparent from a resume or interview.
-When used in conjunction with traditional evaluation criteria, they can help organizations make much more informed selection decisions when it comes to hiring candidates.
+These tests' purpose is to gain additional information that may not be apparent from a resume or interview.
+When used in conjunction with traditional evaluation criteria, they can help organizations make much more informed selection decisions when hiring candidates.

-Depending upon an organization’s needs, pre-employment tests could take a number of forms that generate very different results, measuring areas like personality traits, cognitive ability, job knowledge, and technical proficiencies.
+Depending upon an organization’s needs, pre-employment tests could take several forms that generate very different results, measuring areas like personality traits, cognitive ability, job knowledge, and technical proficiencies.
 The best assessments are developed by experienced testing professionals and independently validated to ensure both accuracy and replicability.

-The insights drawn from pre-employment testing can benefit organizations in a number of ways.
+The insights drawn from pre-employment testing can benefit organizations in several ways.
 Not only does this information help to make better decisions about specific candidates, but it can also be used to streamline and enrich the entire hiring process.
 Implemented properly, pre-employment assessment can also significantly reduce costs, improve the candidate pool, and boost retention rates.
 Some of the key benefits of pre-employment testing include:

 Sometimes a candidate looks right on paper but lacks key behavioral or cognitive qualities necessary to excel in the position they’re applying for.
 While a 30-minute interview might reveal these deficiencies, by the time the candidate reaches that point, they’ve already taken up a large portion of time and potentially taken the place of another candidate better suited for the job.

-With pre-employment testing, hiring managers can screen the candidate pool to ensure that they’re spending the majority of their valuable time with only the most high-potential candidates.
-This pre-screening not only generates a stronger candidate pool, but also allows people who aren’t an ideal fit for a position to quickly move on to other opportunities rather than waiting around for a decision.
+With pre-employment testing, hiring managers can screen the candidate pool to ensure that they’re spending most of their valuable time with only the most high-potential candidates.
+This pre-screening not only generates a stronger candidate pool but also allows people who aren’t an ideal fit for a position to quickly move on to other opportunities rather than waiting around for a decision.

 Certain types of pre-employment testing can generate insightful information about a candidate, revealing characteristics and tendencies that may not be evident just from reviewing their resume.
-This data is invaluable for interviewers, who can use it to create better, more targeted questions that really get at key issues related to the candidate’s potential to do the job effectively.
+This data is invaluable for interviewers, who can use it to create better, more targeted questions that really get at key issues related to the candidate’s potential to effectively do the job.

 While a good interviewer can certainly develop effective questions based on a resume, having another source of information to draw upon helps them to identify inconsistencies or unique characteristics that are not evident on paper.
-Pre-employment assessment also saves interviewers time because it allows them to home in on specific topics they want to discuss rather than having to ask several probing or exploratory questions beforehand.
+The pre-employment assessment also saves interviewers time because it allows them to home in on specific topics they want to discuss rather than asking several probing or exploratory questions beforehand.

 Bias is always a challenging problem when it comes to the hiring process.
-Are you sure that you favor a candidate because they’re the most qualified and most likely to excel, or are they your preferred choice because you like them personally?
+Are you sure that you favor a candidate because they’re the most qualified and most likely to excel, or are they your preferred choice?
+After all, you like them personally?
 By contrast, you don’t want to miss out on an excellent candidate simply because they vaguely remind you of someone you don’t like.
 Unconscious bias, in particular, shows up in a variety of unexpected places.

 Every employee is different.
 Each person learns in their own way and responds differently to various environments, organizational cultures, and management styles.
 Someone who seems like they would be an ideal fit based on their resume and a handful of interviews may lack the personality traits or skills needed to thrive in their new role.
 Since it takes time to adjust to a new position, it can often take months or even years before it becomes evident that a poor hire has been made.
 But by that point, the employee is likely so frustrated and disengaged that they’re ready to move on anyway.

 By investing in pre-employment testing, it’s possible to gain a more comprehensive view of what motivates a candidate and what competencies they possess.
-These insights make it easier to select people who will be a good fit for a role in terms of personality and skill.
-Better alignment means better retention rates over time, which can translate into significant savings and minimize organizational disruption.
+These insights make it easier to select people who will be a good fit for a role in personality and skill.
+Better alignment means better retention rates over time, translating into significant savings, and minimizing organizational disruption.

 Often referred to as cognitive assessments, these tests measure General Mental Ability (GMA), which has been strongly correlated with job performance.
 Some of the characteristics evaluated in these tests include the candidate’s ability to think abstractly, comprehend new concepts, learn from experience, apply new skills, adapt to new environments and situations, and find the most effective solutions to problems.

 Available in many different forms, personality tests perform a slightly different function than aptitude tests.
-While the cognitive assessments seek to measure innate ability in a quantitative fashion, personality tests aim to reveal a candidate’s unique personal qualities and characteristics.
-This could include things like motivations, preferences, and other behaviors that provide a sense of how someone will respond to being in a particular role.
+While the cognitive assessments seek to measure innate ability quantitatively, personality tests aim to reveal a candidate’s unique personal qualities and characteristics.
+This could include motivations, preferences, and other behaviors that provide a sense of how someone will respond to being in a particular role.

 The core traits revealed by a personality test do not typically change over time, which could be good information to have when planning to hire for a position that might conflict with a candidate’s behavioral tendencies (such as putting someone with an introverted, timid personality into a competitive and aggressive sales position).

-Distinct from aptitude tests, which measure innate cognitive abilities, skills tests measure a candidate’s existing acquired knowledge and current job readiness.
-Since they’re not measuring inherent and largely unchanging qualities, they are typically used as a way of screening candidates rather than predicting future performance.
+Distinct from aptitude tests, which measure innate cognitive abilities, skills tests measure a candidate’s existing knowledge and current job readiness.
+Since they do not measure inherent and largely unchanging qualities, they are typically used to screen candidates rather than predict future performance.
 For instance, if a software developer position requires expertise in a particular coding language, a skill test may be administered to ensure that the candidate possesses the necessary proficiency.

 Whereas aptitude and personality tests must be carefully designed to avoid bias and produce independently verifiable results, skills tests tend to be much easier to design and implement.
 In this sense, they function much like a job assessment test.
 They are also very effective tools for determining future development needs.
 There may be some instances where a candidate possesses many of the ideal competencies for a position, scores well on other pre-employment tests, and interviews well, but needs to improve some of their technical skills to excel in their new role.

 Employers always have to be careful when implementing pre-employment testing of any kind.
-While it is legal for companies to administer tests and perform background checks, they must take care to ensure that the tests are non-discriminatory and properly administered.
-Test results may not be used to discriminate on the basis of race, sex, religion, disability, nationality, or age.
+While it is legal for companies to administer tests and perform background checks, they must ensure that the tests are non-discriminatory and properly administered.
+Test results may not be used to discriminate based on race, sex, religion, disability, nationality, or age.
 Any test administered must also relate to the job in question.
-One exception to these legal standards is a polygraph or “lie detector” test, which is against the law thanks to the Employee Polygraph Protection Act (EPPA) of 1988.
+One exception to these legal standards is a polygraph or “lie detector” test against the law thanks to the Employee Polygraph Protection Act (EPPA) of 1988.

 The first step in implementing pre-employment testing in the hiring process is determining which form of assessment to use.
-While any single test will provide helpful information, pairing cognitive and behavioral assessments together produces a much more comprehensive view of a candidate.
+While any single test will provide helpful information, pairing cognitive and behavioral assessments together produces a much more comprehensive candidate view.
 Using more than one assessment is also recommended because it allows you to administer them at different points of the hiring cycle.

-For cognitive assessments, you will need to identify the minimum target score you need an ideal candidate to possess.
-It’s also important to familiarize yourself with the test reports so you understand what you’re looking at when evaluating a candidate.
+You will need to identify the minimum target score you need an ideal candidate to possess for cognitive assessments.
+It’s also important to familiarize yourself with the test reports to understand what you’re looking at when evaluating a candidate.
 There may be some aspects of the test, for instance, that are more important than others, so simply looking at a raw score may not tell you the entire story.